-Our information about South Australia Window Tint Laws was last updated in 2018 and 2019.
+Our information about Australia tint laws was last updated in 2019 and 2020.
 Our articles are constantly checked for accuracy by our partnered Australian traffic law experts, but in case any of our info provided is not up to date or correct be sure to contact us so we can fix it.
 Thanks!

 Car window tint laws in Australia: